hyrodium/Desmos.jl/docs/src/function-compatibility.md

 # This will throw an error:
 desmos_latexify(:(xα))  # Error: Greek letters not allowed in subscripts

-# Use Latin letters or digits:
+# Use alphabets or digits for subscripts:
 desmos_latexify(:(x1))
 ```